dxc-technology/DXC-Industrialized-AI-Starter/README.md

 ### Build Data Pipelines

 Below example showcases how to build a data pipeline.
-In order to get started,you need to first have an  <a href= "https://account.mongodb.com/account/register" target="_blank">MongoDB</a> account which you can signup for free and create a database connection string and specify those details in the data_layer below.
+In order to get started,you need to first have an  <a href= "https://account.mongodb.com/account/register" target="_blank">MongoDB</a> account which you can signup for free and create a database "connection_string" and specify those details in the data_layer below.

+Insert data into MongoDB:

 ```
-# Insert data into MongoDB
 data_layer = {
     "connection_string": "<your connection_string>",
     "collection_name": "<your collection_name>",